 I’ve been fascinated by Scottish Highland Cattle for years; some might say that I am obsessed.
 They aren’t unicorn rare, but they aren’t terribly easy to find.
+There are roughly 15,000 Highland Cattle in the United States.
 I’ve spent many hours researching the breed and trying to local quality registered cattle to create our foundation.
 On November 12, 2016 Jeremy and I picked up Wandering Spirit Ali and Wandering Spirit Hali from Wandering Spirit Farm in Sweetwater, Tennessee.
 We hope that these wonderful ladies will help create a strong foundation for us and help to preserve the Highland Cattle Breed.

 Jeremy meeting Hali and Ali for the first time.